The Historic Yellowstone Trail

 January 20, 2016

 Before the Yellowstone Trail was rerouted in 1925 to follow the Sunset Highway from Spokane to Seattle, the original route from Fall City to Seattle passed through Redmond and Kirkland.
-From Kirkland, travelers would take a ferry across Lake Washington to the foot of Madison Street in Seattle, then continue up the hill into the city.
+From Kirkland, travelers would take a ferry across Lake Washington to the foot of Madison Street in Seattle, then continue up and over the hill into the city.
 The drive from Snoqualmie Falls to the Kirkland ferry dock covers about 20 miles.
 Although the last seven miles have been fully developed, much of this route remains unchanged from how it was 100 years ago.

 We began our journey at the base of Snoqualmie Falls, located a few miles east of Fall City.
-The area now features a visitor parking lot where you can walk to a viewpoint to see the bottom of the falls or follow a trail tracing the path of the old Cascade Wagon Road up to the top.
-This section of the road was used by the Yellowstone Trail until the completion of the "big cut" 3 miles east of Fall City near Tokul Creek around 1917.
+The area now features a visitor parking lot where you can walk to a viewpoint to see the bottom of the falls or follow a trail tracing the path of the old Sunset Highway up to the top.
+This section of the road was used until the completion of the "big cut" 3 miles east of Fall City near Tokul Creek around 1917.
+Near the bottom of the falls the original road curved along the river at Fish Hatchery Road, but by 1925, the hill was cut out which led to a straighter route.

-The first major challenge for early automobiles on the route was a hill climb just after leaving Fall City on the way over Snoqualmie Pass.
-Before crossing the Snoqualmie River, the route passed over three different bridges over the years.
-The first, built of wood in 1889, collapsed into the river in 1900 and was rebuilt.
+The was first major challenge for early automobiles on the route just after leaving Fall City on the way over Snoqualmie Pass.
+Just before reaching Fall City from the falls the highway crosses the Snoqualmie River.
+There were four different bridges constructed here over the years.
+The first, built of wood in 1889, collapsed into the river in 1900 and was quickly rebuilt.
+By 1915, when the Yellowstone Trail passed through, the first concrete bridge was under construction and completed in 1917.
+This bridge served until 1980, when it was replaced with the current structure.

 2. The Fall City Hotel & Restaurant, now home to El Caporal Mexican Restaurant.